Keyboard shortcuts

 void removed(QList<int> ids);

-void relationshipChanged(int id, BinderItemRelationshipField relationship, const QList<int> &relatedIds)
+void relationshipChanged(int id, BinderItemRelationshipField relationship, const QList<int> &relatedIds);

 };